fdac17/FinalProjects/README.md

 # Final project teasers

+## GroupMe and Discord APIs: Please contact Kevin Ye
+Using the GroupMe and Discord APIs, pick two chats within a larger group and evaluate how usage differs.
+Which application do people prefer/use more?
+Do they post different kind of content?
+Do people use the applications at different times?

 ## Reddit social interactions analysis.
 Please contact Carissa Bleker & Ashley Cliff

 We plan to scrape reddit posts and comments and analysis user interactions with each other and posts.